Coolweb2go/losangelesphotosafaris-com/_posts/2020-02-28-downtown-la-night-photo-tour.md

 ### Register for a photo workshop
+Send me an email to photosafari@inbox.com

 {: .box-error}
-**Error:** Please book this night photo tour 2-3 weeks ahead of time.
+**To all new students:** Please book this night photo tour 2-3 weeks ahead of time.